Polygence blog / Research Opportunities and Ideas

 • Submission deadline: Mid-May

-The submission guidelines for this writing contest are very nuanced; in short, you can send up to 5 “packets” of writing.
+The submission guidelines for this student writing contest are very nuanced; in short, you can send up to 5 “packets” of writing.
 Each “packet” can consist of either 6 poems or 3 prose pieces (fiction or creative nonfiction, and a total of 3,500 words combined).
 Winners and runners-up will be published in The Adroit Journal.

 This contest is open to students internationally and winners are announced in mid-October.
 Each year, the contest features a different set of esteemed judges.
 Judges in 2023 were Natalie Diaz (poetry) and Ocean Vuong (prose).